hookart/protocol/docs/Overview.md

 ### HookProtocol (`HookProtocol.sol`)

-The Hook Protocol contract contains the addresses of the vault factories and implements RBAC that can be called by external contracts to verify that specific accounts posses roles across the protocol to take restricted actions.
+The Hook Protocol contract contains the addresses of the vault and instrument factories and implements OpenZeppelin's role-based access control (RBAC) that can be called by external contracts to verify that specific accounts posses roles across the protocol to take restricted actions.

 ### Vaults (`IHookVault.sol`, `HookERC721VaultImplV1.sol`, `HookERC712MultiVaultImplV1.sol`)